turingschool/lesson_plans/ruby_03-professional_rails_applications/getting_started_with_oauth.markdown

 * User should end up on the homepage again
 * User should now see their name displayed, along with a logout link

-Let's fill in the parts that make this happen:
+Let's fill in some test code to make this happen:

 ```
 # in test/integration/user_logs_in_with_twitter_test.rb